csekerobi/cozycupcafe/README.md

 1. **More Reusable Elements**:
    - Convert menu cards on the `menu.html` page into reusable components for easier management and scalability.
    - Apply a similar approach to the review section for creating consistent and reusable card layouts.
-2. **Navbar Enhancements**:
-   - Modify the collapsible navbar toggler to display an "X" icon when the menu is expanded, enhancing usability and aesthetics.

 ## License